OlaYZen/MSI-Downloader/README.md

 - `folderNumber`: A boolean flag to enable the automatic renaming of the folder to the newest version of Chrome. ⚠️ **This option requires administrative privileges when executing the script!** ⚠️
 - `checkExist`: A boolean flag to delete old Chrome folders when the script is executed. ⚠️ **This action will delete your Chrome folders, so ensure you have backups if you wish to retain them.** ⚠️
 - `folderName`: A string defining the name of the folders.
 The default name is `Chrome -` and  `WorkSpaces -`.
+- `license`: A boolean flag to enable/disable the MIT license showing on script start.
+- `debug`: A boolean flag to enable/disable debugging in the logs.

 #### Logging options:
 ---